 Thanks for visiting!
 As a four-time entrepreneur across 23 years, both bootstrapped and VC-funded, resulting in two exits and two unicorns, I’ve also been writing about everything I know for 16 years.
 I hope you’ll find it useful and entertaining.

-Currently I’m the Chief Innovation Officer of WP Engine, which I started in 2010, bootstrapped for two years, then raised a few small rounds, then together with our amazing CEO Heather Brunner a few large rounds totaling over $300M, fueled hyper-growth to a unicorn with 1,200 employees across eight global offices, serving many billions of web requests daily for 200,000 customers as one of the top-ten largest web platforms in the world, and our name on a downtown building that I remember seeing from my car seat as a kid growing up in Austin.
+Currently I’m the Chief Innovation Officer of WP Engine, which I started in 2010, bootstrapped for two years, then raised a few small rounds, then together with our amazing CEO Heather Brunner a few large rounds totaling over $300M, fueled hyper-growth to a unicorn with 1,200 employees across eight global offices, serving many billions of web requests daily for 200,000 customers as one of the top-ten largest web platforms in the world, and our name on a downtown building that I remember seeing from my car seat growing up in Austin.